Cowgirl assistant entering fourth season with program

 Elkington had an immediate impact in his first season in Stillwater, helping the Cowgirls to a 15-7-2 mark and a Big 12 Conference tournament championship.
 OSU also advanced to the second round of the NCAA Tournament for the fourth-straight year.
 In 2010, OSU enjoyed its most successful season ever with 20 wins, another Big 12 Conference championship and an NCAA Tournament run to the Elite Eight.

 Among Elkington's duties at OSU is goalkeeper coach, and he was instrumental in the development of record-setting goalie AD Franch, helping her develop into a three-time All-American and four-time All-Big 12 First Team selection.
+He also helped freshman Michela Ongaro earn a spot on the 2013 Big 12 All-Newcomer Team.

 Elkington, who turned the Hurricane Futball Club into one of the premier youth soccer clubs in the region, was named the 2008 Youth Girls Soccer Coach of the Year by the Oklahoma Soccer Association.
 He has also spent time as a coach in the Oklahoma Olympic Development Program.